roncterry/Deploy-SUSE-AI/README.md

 3) Deploy the SUSE Observability Cluster

+   a) View/edit the common observability deployment config file (`deploy_suse_observability.cfg`) and make any changes needed such as the number of replicas counts (for single node clusters leave all of the replica counts at `1`)

-   a) On the first SUSE Observability cluster node, the one that will be the (1st) control plan node, run the script: `03-install_first_rke2_server-observability_cluster.sh`
+   b) On the first SUSE Observability cluster node, the one that will be the (1st) control plan node, run the script: `03-install_first_rke2_server-observability_cluster.sh`

 4) Import the Downstream SUSE Observability Cluster into Rancher Manager